elcrni/Voron-Mods/Orbiter_2.0_SB_CW2_Enclosed/README.md

 Added support for Rapido UHF - Thanks to [bythorsthunder](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/bythorsthunder/Stealthburner_Rapido_Uhf)
 Please note: Both the cover and the Rapido UHF front mount have been changed to fit Orbiter 2.0 mod!

+**20.12.2023.**

+Fron cover (main body) redesigned and is now deeper to eliminate any gap duo to the part cooling fan

 ## Why?

 Well, why not!? 👍